 Do you have any traditional desserts you make during the holiday season?!
-Last year I shared my Grandma’s famous Bark recipe, and our favourite Christmas Bon Bons, both of which I make every. single. year.
-I also like to break away from our traditions and try new recipes.
+Last year, I shared my Grandma’s famous Bark recipe, which I make every single year.
+But I also like to break away from our traditions and try new recipes.
 These days, I’m especially looking for recipes that my kids will enjoy making and eating with me!
 That’s why I chose to try making some Snowman Cake Pops this year.

 This recipe does require you to plan ahead.
-You need time to bake the cake, 2 hours to allow everything to set, and then time to decorate.
-The end result is all worth is though!
+You need time to bake the cake, two hours to allow everything to set, and then time to decorate.
+The end result is well worth it though!

 For those that like to print a hard copy, here is the full snowman cake pop recipe:

 - 1 box of instant pudding and pie filling mix

 - 1 bag of dark chocolate candy melts

 - Orange, red, and green mini jube jubes

 - The initial cake balls are given as per the Wilton Cake Ball Recipe (http://www.wilton.com/recipe/Cake-Ball-Pops).
 Preheat oven to 350°F. Spray one 13 x 9 x 2 in. sheet pan or two 8 in. or 9 in. round pans with vegetable pan spray.

 - In large bowl, combine cake mix, pudding mix, eggs, water and oil; beat at medium speed with electric mixer 2 minutes.
 Pour into prepared pan.